 If you are being charged with a crime, you should immediately consult with an experienced criminal defense attorney who knows what they are doing and can help you avoid going to jail and having a criminal conviction on your background which will appear in a routine background search.

-James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer.
+James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer with over-27 years of experience handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
-James Dimeas has been named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+James Dimeas was named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense lawyer in the United States.